"The Lake Is Singing My Song"

 'Protecting Mother Earth' by Simone McLeod.

-Jewelry photos:
+Jewelry photos

 Nibi Bimaadiziwin (Water Is Life) wedding ring set by Zhaawano Giizhik